 Florida is known as the Sunshine State and is easily one of the most visited vacation destinations in the United States.
-You’ll find people, lovely oranges, and lots of wildlife abound when visiting this beautiful place.
+You will find people, lovely oranges, and lots of wildlife abound when visiting this beautiful place.
 But what about coffee?
 Will you find coffee growing in Florida?
 Unfortunately, coffee is only grown in certain states of the US, namely Hawaii and California, but does that mean it can’t be grown anywhere else?
 Can you grow coffee in Florida?
 Actually, yes, you can.

 Let’s learn more about the growing of coffee in Florida and whether this sunny state could be the next big thing in the world of coffee.